 Will Customers Answer?
 It’s All in How You Ask

-The number and quality of responses you get has as much to do with the way you ask as it does with what you ask.
+The number and quality of responses you get have as much to do with the way you ask as it does with what you ask.
 Given the opportunity, many customers are eager to share their opinions.
-Asking for feedback is also a great way of showing your customers that you care about them, and that they are partners in your business’ journey.
+Asking for feedback is also a great way of showing your customers that you care about them and that they are partners in your business’ journey.

 In the real world though, many people will avoid these types of questions like the plague.
 Lots of people prefer the quick and easy yes/no or “rate this” questions because they require less thought and time.
 If a consumer isn’t getting anything in return for feedback (besides the satisfaction of helping you improve), it’s unlikely that he will spend half an hour meticulously constructing paragraphs evaluating his experience.